When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 - It is a very convenient workout routine that can be performed anywhere without the need for specialized equipment.
 Even if you hate driving to the gym, or you are traveling most of the time, it has you covered.

 - There’s one major missing component in the workout, pulling movements.
 Push-ups push the weight away from the body during the concentric phase of the exercise and the muscle is lengthened in the eccentric phase.
 In a pulling move, the weight is pulled towards the body during the concentric phase.
-Pulling exercises are critical if you wish to target primary moving muscles such as your deltoids, pectorals, glutes, triceps and quads.
+Pulling exercises are critical if you wish to target primary moving muscles such as your deltoids, pectorals, glutes, and triceps, and build bigger quads.
 If you have a pull-up bar, adding a few sets of pull-ups will greatly improve the One Punch Man workout.
 However, don’t expect to be able to do 100-pull ups.
 Why you might find it difficult to do even 50 pull ups for a long, long time.
 Start with 10 and work your way upwards from there.

 How to Get Started with the One Punch Man Workout